Some Asymptotic Properties of the Erlang-C Formula in Many-Server Limiting Regimes: Introduction

 However, there exist several other well-motivated objectives in the $M$/$M$/$N$ queue and related variants for which the square-root safety staffing is not always asymptotically optimal~\cite{mandelbaum2009staffing,gopalakrishnan2016routing,zhan2019staffing,zhong2022asymptotically}, even among critically loaded staffing policies~\cite{nair2016provisioning,kim2018value}.

-In this paper, we address an important gap in the literature regarding the limiting value of the Erlang-C formula under critically loaded staffing rules, by studying extensions of the well-known square-root safety staffing rule, \blue{$N=\rho+\beta\sqrt{\rho}$}.
-Specifically, we make the following two inclusions concerning the second-order term in this staffing rule: \begin{enumerate} \item [(i)] It can be any sublinear term. \item [(ii)] It can be negative, i.e., the system can be understaffed (resulting in insufficient capacity to meet the offered load).
+In this paper, we address an important gap in the literature regarding the limiting value of the Erlang-C formula under critically loaded staffing rules, by studying extensions of the well-known square-root safety staffing rule, $N=\rho+\beta\sqrt{\rho}$.
+Specifically, we consider staffing rules of the form $N=\rho+f(\rho)$, where $f$ is a sublinear function that can be positive or negative.
+Compared to the square-root safety staffing rule, we make the following two inclusions concerning its second-order term: \begin{enumerate} \item [(i)] It can be any sublinear term. \item [(ii)] It can be negative, i.e., the system can be understaffed (resulting in insufficient capacity to meet the offered load).
 This is motivated by systems in which customers are lost because they are turned away upon arrival due to fully occupied waiting rooms and/or because they become impatient while in the system and leave before their service is completed (see~\cite{gans2003telephone} and the references therein). \end{enumerate}

-In doing so, we identify more staffing rules \blue{(in addition to the square-root safety staffing rule)} under which the Erlang-C formula admits a non-degenerate limit, making studying \blue{the limiting properties of} key performance measures of these staffing rules more tractable; \blue{see Section~\ref{sec:implication}.} This could potentially improve optimal system design by aiding the exploration of an expanded set of candidate staffing rules using many-server heavy-traffic approximations.
+In doing so, we identify more staffing rules (in addition to the square-root safety staffing rule) under which the Erlang-C formula admits a non-degenerate limit, making studying the limiting properties of key performance measures of these staffing rules more tractable; see Section~\ref{sec:implication}.
+This could potentially improve optimal system design by aiding the exploration of an expanded set of candidate staffing rules using many-server heavy-traffic approximations.

-Our result unifies all the many-server limiting regimes, including the aforementioned QED regime, the Efficiency-Driven (ED) regime (where $\rho/N$ becomes larger than~$1$ in the limit, indicating an overloaded \blue{system}), and the Quality-Driven (QD) regime (where $\rho/N$ becomes smaller than~$1$ in the limit, indicating an underloaded \blue{system}).
+Our result unifies all the many-server limiting regimes, including the aforementioned QED regime, the Efficiency-Driven (ED) regime (where $\rho/N$ becomes larger than~$1$ in the limit, indicating an overloaded system, and the Quality-Driven (QD) regime (where $\rho/N$ becomes smaller than~$1$ in the limit, indicating an underloaded system). \\